qchenevier/MBA_memoire/doc/reaction_organization.md

 Build new assets and revenue streams.
 Digital disruptors have often destroyed more value than they have created for themselves, giving many of the benefits away to consumers.
 Businesses need to build a strong digital balance sheet. businesses that rely too heavily on a single revenue stream or on playing an intermediary role in a given market are particularly vulnerable [@Manyika2015].

 #### Organize for Optimization & Operational Excellence

+##### Valuable assets

+**Partnership network:** Trusted relationships can deliver powerful new operating models.
+A firm is switching from a single value chain link to a value chain orchestrator.
+Partners cooperated in the project because of years of working together [@Westerman2011].

+##### Other

 With exponential output, the internal organization needs to be extremely robust, precise and properly tuned to process all the inputs.
 Those are distinctly different internal operations that encompass everything from their business philosophies to how employees interact with one another, how they measure their performance (and what they value in that performance), and even their attitudes toward risk.
 In fact, especially their attitudes toward risk [@VanGeest2014].